Neeme Järvi: Career

-In 1982, he became the principal conductor of the Gothenburg Symphony Orchestra, and held the post for 22 years, the longest-serving principal conductor in the orchestra's history.
+In 1982, Järvi became the principal conductor of the Gothenburg Symphony Orchestra, and held the post for 22 years, the longest-serving principal conductor in the orchestra's history.
 During his Gothenburg tenure, the recording profile and reputation of the orchestra greatly increased.
 He also helped to secure corporate sponsorship from Volvo that allowed the orchestra to increase in size from 80 to 110 players.
 He retained his post in Gothenburg until 2004, and now holds the title of Principal Conductor Emeritus (Chefdirigent Emeritus) with the orchestra.

 Concurrently, Järvi was also Principal Conductor of the Royal Scottish National Orchestra (RSNO) between 1984 and 1988.
 At the time, he referred to his two orchestras as his "Berlin Philharmonic" (RSNO) and his "Vienna Philharmonic" (Gothenburg).
 With the RSNO, he made a number of landmark recordings for Chandos, notably Prokofiev and Dvořák cycles as well as Strauss's tone poems, various Shostakovich pieces, including Symphonies Nos.
 4, 7 and 10, and the two violin concertos featuring Lydia Mordkovitch.
 After a guest-conducting appearance in December 2006 after a nine-year absence from the RSNO, the orchestra named him their Conductor Laureate.

 In the United States, Järvi became Music Director of the Detroit Symphony Orchestra in 1990.
 He served until 2005 and is now its Music Director Emeritus.
 In November 1996, Järvi conducted a joint concert by the Philadelphia Orchestra and the New York Philharmonic in Camden, New Jersey, to raise funds for the Philadelphia Orchestra, which was in the midst of a strike.
 He donated his services and received no fee for this concert.
 He received praise from US orchestra musicians for this gesture and expressed a lack of concern about the possibility that orchestral managers would be angry at him for doing so.